The Data Advantage: How accuracy creates opportunity

 At one time or another, I think we've probably all experienced an analytics project not quite go to plan.
 So, how do you avoid the pitfalls and ensure that your analytics projects run smoothly and make a positive contribution to your business?
 This paper sets out our tips on best practice to manage analytics projects.

 Experian Ltd is authorised and regulated by the Financial Conduct Authority.
 Experian Ltd is registered in England and Wales under company registration number 653331.
-Registered office address: Landmark House, Experian Way, NG2 Business Park, Nottingham, NG80 1ZZ.
+Registered office address: The Sir John Peace Building, Experian Way, NG2 Business Park, Nottingham, NG80 1ZZ.